philgladman/home-rpi-k3s-cluster/README.md

 # home-rpi-k3s-cluster
-How to configure and create a K3s Kubernetes Cluster on raspberry pi(s), with MetalLB and Nginx Ingress installed, utilizing Kustomization and Kustomized Helm Charts.
+How to create a K3s Kubernetes Cluster on raspberry pi(s), with MetalLB and Nginx Ingress installed, utilizing Kustomization and Kustomized Helm Charts.

 ## Step 1.) - Raspberry Pi Setup
 - Use Raspberry Pi Imager (https://www.raspberrypi.com/software/) to write Ubuntu Server 20.04 LTS (64-BIT) to sd card